-Judgment liens are always junior to property taxes and are usually junior to a first mortgage and possibly a second mortgage, as well as perhaps other judgment liens previously filed by other creditors.
+Judgment liens are also usually junior to a first mortgage and possibly a second mortgage, as well as perhaps other judgment liens that other creditors previously filed.

 In a mortgage foreclosure, the foreclosure process eliminates any judgment liens that were recorded after the mortgage.